 — NetflixFilm (@NetflixFilm) February 22, 2021

-In 2020, Full House Actress Lori Loughlin and her husband Mossimo Giannulli were sentenced to two months and five months in prison, respectively, after pleading guilty to conspiracy to commit wire and mail fraud in the college admissions bribery case.
-The couple are accused of falsifying SAT exam results and paying $500,000 in bribes for their daughters, Olivia Jade and Isabella Rose, to get into the University of Southern California, posing as athletes.
+In 2020, Actress Lori Loughlin and her husband Mossimo Giannulli were sentenced to two months and five months in prison, respectively, after pleading guilty to conspiracy to commit wire and mail fraud in the college admissions bribery case of 2019.
+The couple are accused of falsifying SAT exam results and paying USD $500,000 (AUD $761,000) in bribes for their daughters, Olivia Jade and Isabella Rose, to get into the University of Southern California, posing as athletes.

-The conspirator and the man who facilitated the bribes, Singer, pled guilty to racketeering conspiracy, money laundering conspiracy, conspiracy to defraud the U.S. and obstruction of justice.
+The conspirator and the man who facilitated the bribes, Rick Singer, plead guilty to racketeering conspiracy, money laundering conspiracy, conspiracy to defraud the U.S. and obstruction of justice.
 He was bribed by the government to record conversations which ultimately led to a number of convictions.

 “To be honest, I wasn’t angry because I didn’t have a good understanding of what just happened.
 I didn’t see the wrong in it,” she told the three hosts.
 She continued, “A huge part about privilege is not knowing you have privilege.
 When it was happening, it didn’t feel wrong.”